hannesdatta/course-odcm/content/docs/course/modules/week5/_index.md

 ---
-weight: 4
+weight: 5
-title: Week 4) Lab week
+title: Week 5) Skill-building
 description: Work on your projects, with a focus on running the data collection and debugging code.
 bookCollapseSection: true
 ---

-# Week 4) Lab week
+# Skill-building + feedback

+## Meetup
+- Present data extraction plan + feedback *live*

 ## Self-study
 - Debugging *prerecorded*

-## Feedback labs
-- Live coding and team viewer sessions for feedback
+- Tutorial (choose at least one, on the basis of your group project)
+  - Advanced API
+  - Advanced Web Scraping

+## Exercises and activities
+- ...

   <!--
   : Data Management and Deployment in Production